-All student trainees funded by the CVRC are strongly encouraged to present their research at the CVRC scientific poster fair held each year in early December.
+All student trainees funded by the CVRC are strongly encouraged to present their research at the CVRC scientific poster fair held each year in October.
 This event has proven to be highly successful, with research representing the broad disciplines of the many departments and schools of center members.
-It is held in the Atrium of the SMPH which provides an open area for exhibiting that is very accessible to faculty and students.
-In particular, because this facility is the learning center for all health sciences, the fair attracts researchers of many disciplines and levels.
 It allows for both formal and informal interactions among faculty and students in the cardiovascular sciences.

 Please contact Ms. Kataryna Borys with any questions or concerns: firstname.lastname@example.org